IamTalha-Sajid/nodeJs-learning/Readme.md

 - Learn to parse and handle URLs in your Node.js applications.
 - Extract different parts of a URL such as the pathname, query string, and parameters.

+## Day 12

+**Task: Explore Reading and Writing Files**

+- After reading files, try writing to a file.
+This could be as simple as creating a new text file and writing some content to it.

 # **Node.js Learning**
 These are the main theoretical highlighting points needed to learn